ahadu777/dudu-backend/docs/testing/venue-operations-test-plan.md

 **Issue: Fraud detection not working**
 - Ensure using same JTI in duplicate attempts
-- Check that sessions are from different venues
+- Check that operators are scanning at different venues
 - Verify mock store JTI tracking is enabled

 ## Database Mode Testing